PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-09 09:41:20
+Last updated: 2024-04-09 09:41:53
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell